CCI-Tools/cate/docs/source/about.rst

    installation and configuration.
 In future, it is the recommended way to use Cate for most users.

 .. warning::
    Cate SaaS is still experimental.
-A demo can be accesed at: https://cate-webui.192.171.139.57.xip.io/.
+A demo can be accessed at: https://cate-webui.192.171.139.57.xip.io/.
-   An interested user needs to register to gain access.
+   Currently, users need to apply for an access.

 2. **Cate Desktop** is a cross-platform desktop application for users who wish to use Cate predominantly with their